 It doesn’t have to, because you can always shop around for more disability insurance.
 Plus, there’s this thing called a future purchase rider you can add to a supplemental policy.
 The rider basically lets you purchase a primary private long-term disability policy if you lose the one you had through work — without have to go through the application process all over again.

-Well, given we’re like two seconds away from having drones deliver our groceries, relatively speaking, it is.
+Getting disability insurance doesn't require too much involvement from you after the initial application.
 Disability insurance, like life insurance, requires a phone interview.
-You also might have to take a medical exam as part of underwriting, so the whole application process takes about four to six weeks.
+You also might have to take a medical exam as part of underwriting, so the whole application process takes about five to six weeks.

 Disability insurers are primarily looking for pre-existing conditions.
 A pre-existing condition can result in an exclusion.
 Exclusions limit what type of illness or injuries your policy will cover.
 So, say, you broke a hip prior to applying for insurance.
 Your policy might exclude hip injuries related to the previous break, meaning if you're unable to work due to one, you can't receive your benefits.
 You can learn more about disability exclusions here.

-Blame the modern insurance pool: If you live in a state where people are filing a lot of claims, it’s going to cost more.
+If you live in a state where people are filing a lot of claims, it’s going to cost more.
 But it helps to shop around since every insurer is different.
-(Read: One may have paid out more claims than another.)

 In the event that you’re too ill or injured to work, you’ll file a claim.
 To get approved, you’ll have to turn over information about your job and your diagnosis, which usually involves a statement from your doctor and medical records or tests verifying your condition.